 A rule of thumb has been attributed to many origins (including the largest stick a man could use to beat his wife) but is generally meant to mean a “reliable approximation.”
-Anyone who knows me will attest to the limit of my intelligence and general disdain for pouring through page after page of charts to figure out how long of a runway do I need to take off or land, what my glide ratio is, how much gas do I need to get there (wherever “there” is) or how much hay will I need for the cows this winter.
+Anyone who knows me will attest to the limit of my intelligence and general disdain for poring over page after page of charts to figure out how long of a runway do I need to take off or land, what my glide ratio is, how much gas do I need to get there (wherever “there” is) or how much hay will I need for the cows this winter.

 I fly – and live – by rules of thumb.
 I want to share three of these and pass on some good advice that may keep you flying and alive for a long time.

 I have been blessed to count several veteran flyers as my friends and mentors over the years.
 One of these is Benny Mallory.